Welcome to Acme. We're glad you're here.

 6

-Bug #6 — Dead-end CTA.
-No ownership language.
-Sends reader to docs instead of the product.
+Bug #4 — Guest Language CTA.
+Sends reader to docs instead of into the product.
+No ownership.

 Strategic Flow — Onboarding Audit: What Changed & Why